EMODnet/EMODnet-Biology-Benthos_numeric_abundance/README.md

 SHARK - Marine soft bottom macrozoobenthos monitoring in Sweden (1971 – 2014) 	https://www.emodnet-biology.eu/data-catalog?module=dataset&dasid=2454

-Note that a research version of North Sea Benthos Survey was used, as there were problems in the version stored in EMODnet
+Note that a research version of North Sea Benthos Survey was used, as there were problems in the version stored in EMODnet at the time of writing.
+This problem is discussed with the Data Management Team and will be resolved.

 ## Wfs request